datenstrom/yellow/README.md

 How do I get started?
 ---------------------
 You already have everything you need.
 Edit your website.
-[Test online demo](http://demo.datenstrom.se).
+[Test demo](http://demo.datenstrom.se).

 How to use it?
 --------------